What Not to Get Dad for Fathers Day

-This one is pretty obvious for me, have you ever tried to catch fish on hot pink or glitter purple plastic worms.
-While they are "pretty" and "cute" and "adorable," they don't catch many fish.
-However they did catch several laughs from my fishing buddies when I actually tried to use one.
-The kind of fishing tackle dad needs, is best left for the old man to blow a couple of hours at a sporting goods store getting them himself.
-The later is the real reason for not wanting tackle as a gift.
+This one is pretty obvious, have you ever tried to catch fish on hot pink or glitter purple plastic worms.
+While they are "pretty" and/or "adorable," they don't catch fish.
+However they will catch several laughs from my fishing buddies when seen in my tackle box.
+The kind of fishing tackle dad needs, is best left for him to spend several hours at a sporting goods store shopping himself.
+A gift card to said sporting goods stores is better.

 Beer or Liquor